“I need to be an anchor”

 Tell us…

 The main thing is to give the club a medium- and long-term focus.
 It makes little sense to throw our entire transfer philosophy overboard now just because we’re playing in the Champions League for the first time.
 We have to grow as a club bit by bit.
-We want to build our squad in such a way that we always have a good mix between speed, creativity, experience and potential.
+We want to our squad in such a way that we always have a good mix between speed, creativity, experience and potential.
 In addition, we want to develop players.
 And not to forget: We have a certain budget, which hasn’t changed because of the Champions League.
 We’re focusing on continuity, not on short-term effects – which, by the way, don’t come with any guarantees.

 Player development could take time.
 Then it can happen that you are eliminated from European competition and play for eighth, ninth, tenth place in the league.